regolith-linux/package-repo/CONTRIBUTING.md

 1. A package builder using GitHub workflows to update the repositories when changes are available.
 2. A package repository that uses GitHub Pages to provide HTTP access to the built packages.

-It can be considered a complete system for building and hosting packages for Debian-based systems.
+It can be considered a general-purpose system for building and hosting packages for Debian-based systems.

 ## Terms